-

 The Dangerous Trio

-Brand new shiny band that can only be a great addition to the burgeoning blues scene, Jed Potts teams up with Cameron Gray and Richie Anderson for a feast of blues and rock standards all played with verve and no little style.
+Brand new shiny band that can only be a great addition to the burgeoning blues scene, Jed Potts teams up with Cameron Gray and Richie Anderson for a feast of blues and rock standards all played with verve and no shortage style.
 And just remember boys and girls, they’re just a frightened of you as you are of them.

 -